Star Trek VI: The Undiscovered Country: Plot

 Kirk and McCoy arrive at the Rura Penthe mines and are befriended by Martia, a shapeshifter, who offers them an escape route; in reality, it is a ruse to make their arranged deaths appear accidental.
-Once her betrayal is revealed, Martia transforms into Kirk's double and fights him, but is killed by the prison guards to silence any witnesses.
+Once her betrayal is revealed, Martia transforms into Kirk's double and fights him, but is killed by the prison governor to silence any witnesses.
 Kirk and McCoy are beamed aboard Enterprise by Spock, who has assumed command and launched an investigation in Kirk's absence.
-Determining that Enterprise did not fire the torpedoes, the crew searches for the assassins, who are themselves found dead.
+Determining that Enterprise did not fire the torpedoes, the crew searches for the assassins.
 Kirk and Spock set a trap to draw out the accomplice in sick bay and discover that the killer is Spock's protégé, Valeris.
 To find the identity of the other conspirators, Spock initiates a forced mind-meld and learns that Federation, Klingon, and Romulan officials conspired to sabotage the peace talks.
 The torpedoes that struck Gorkon's cruiser came from Chang's ship, which has the unique ability to fire its weapons while cloaked.

 Enterprise and Excelsior race to Khitomer, the location of the peace talks.
 Chang's cloaked ship attacks and inflicts heavy damage on Enterprise.
 At the suggestion of Spock and Uhura, Spock and McCoy modify a torpedo to home in on the exhaust emissions of Chang's ship.
 The torpedo impact reveals Chang's location, and Enterprise and Excelsior destroy his ship with a volley of torpedoes.
 The crews from both ships beam to the conference and thwart the assassination attempt on the Federation president's life.

 Starfleet Command orders Enterprise to return to Earth to be decommissioned.
 Kirk decides to take his ship on one last cruise instead, and notes in his log a new generation of explorers will continue their legacy.